vykt/dspeak/README.md

 # dspeak
-Encode a short string as binary within a long string, using capitals for '1' and lower case for '0'.
+Encode an input string as binary within a carrier string, using capitals for '1' and lower case for '0'.
 E.g.:

 ```
 $ dspeak "dork" "You're a really nice, considerate fella!"